 Complying with HIPAA

-Do not under any circumstances allow the exposure of any member, participant, or customer’s individual identity.
+Do not under any circumstances allow the unauthorized exposure of any member, participant, or customer’s individual identity.

-- If you are sending information with someone’s PII, it should be sent using secure messaging.
+- If you are sending information with someone’s PHI or PII, it should be sent using secure messaging.

 - All notes regarding participants should be saved in Engagement Rx, which is HIPAA compliant.